-When it is so hot outside, most of you prefer being inside your homes or offices; and when it is time to commute, you simply take the shield of your air-conditioned car.
-Having said that, it is your car that faces all the wear and tears to keep you comfortable and protected.
+When it is so hot outside, most of you prefer being inside your homes or offices; and when it is time to commute, you take the shield of your air-conditioned car.
+Having said that, it is your car that faces all the wear and tear to keep you comfortable and protected.
 Hence, it demands extra attention and maintenance.

-It is important to note that if you don’t take proper precautions, you can land up with untimely breakdowns and a lot of other maintenance issues of the car.
+It is important to note that if you don’t take proper precautions, you can land up with untimely breakdowns and other maintenance issues of the car.
 So, to keep your car cruising coolly through the summer months and scorching temperature, make sure you follow the below-mentioned care tips –

 2. Get Air Conditioners inspected –

 In summers, No one can afford to spend a single minute in the car without the AC.
 So, get it inspected by a certified technician.
 Get all the repairments done in time to avoid future headaches and irritation.

 When you are not driving the car and parked in the scorching heat, that case windshield cover will protect the dashboard from the ultraviolet rays that make the cabin cooler.
 Don’t forget sunshades for the rear mirror as they will protect kids from the sun.
 Due to sunlight, the color of the dashboard and seats fade away, sunshades prevent this from happening.

 4. Get wipers checked –